shapelets/khiva-use-cases/README.md

 ## Interactive Applications

-This repository provides interactive applications in order to show how and for what khiva can be used.
+This repository provides interactive applications in order to show how and for what Khiva can be used.

 You can access to the executables in:

 * [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/shapelets/khiva-use-cases/feature/mybinder?filepath=interactive-applications)

-The application are located in:
+The applications are located in:

 * [Applications](https://github.com/shapelets/use-cases/tree/master/interactive-applications)